dunn/reading.js/readme.md

 ## Using reading.js

 Feel free to download and modify this project to your heart's content.
-If you just want to plug the files into your own document, though, simply add these two lines to the `<head>` of your HTML
+If you just want to use the files with your own document, though, simply add these two lines to the `<head>` of your HTML document:
-document:

 ```html
 <link rel="stylesheet" href="http://baruffio.com/read/stylesheets/style.css">
 <script type="text/javascript" src="http://baruffio.com/read/js/scripts.js"></script>
 ```

+The above will include compressed versions of `reading.js` and `reading.css` in your document.

 I haven't tested any other `.css` file alongside `reading.css`, so be careful when mixing stylesheets.